gopro/labs/docs/control/notes/README.md

 ## HERO13 Black

+### 1.20.70 - October 25, 2024

+- Added *DRFT=1 for automatic clock drift fix.
+- Added *DRFS=-11.3 for a fixed clock drift fix.
+- Added mPp1 or p.5 for interval photo
+- Fix for the TONE extension
+- Fix for wake events under power
+- Fix for ISO and SHUT LCD overlay position
+- Fix for multiple day wake events e.g. !259200N for sleeping for 72 hours
+- Fix for the !1R required in motion detection, now !R works again
+- Fix for *SYNC=1 and its impact on timecode

 ### 1.12.70 - September 24, 2024
 - Added command oX10 to select Auto Detect for lens mods.
 - Fixed LOGB with offsets less than -100, now LOGB=200,-128 works as intended.